 Welcome to my profile.
-I am a fully trained, experienced, counsellor.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
-I am therefore committed to working in an ethical manner and as such, adhere to the Ethical Framework for the Counselling Professions.
+I am a qualified attachment-based psychotherapist and counsellor.
+I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and am listed on its register, which is recognised by the Professional Standards Authority.
+I am committed to working in an ethical manner and as such, adhere to the Ethical Framework for the Counselling Professions.

 My practice is based in Wootton Fields, Northampton.
 As a therapist, I believe that we are all unique and experts in our own internal world.
 I offer a professional, confidential, safe and non-judgemental environment that will help you to explore your own experiences in a way that feels right for you.

 Training, qualifications & experience